 Here we are looking for possible areas that are sagging that will give us an idea of a structural problem the floor below.
 We do not report on cosmetic things unless they are very explicit but a typical stain or run on the carpet is not reported.
 Your report typically lists the type of floors that we do find in the home.

 Second floor of the home

-For the bedrooms we are checking the doors to see how well they close and open.
+For the bedrooms, we are checking the doors to see how well they close and open.
 We check the lights and the floors and also the windows.
 When we look at the windows we are checking to see how well they function and also the type and quality of the window.
-A lot of times we find windows that are missing there screens and these typically are hard to replace or costly to have a new one made.
+A lot of times we find windows that are missing their screens and these typically are hard to replace or costly to have a new one made.

 We are checking all the plumbing and electrical like we do on the first floor but a lot of the times we find jacuzzi tubs in the upstairs so we fill the tub to check the function.
 We also look to see if we can get in the access panel to check the electrical to make sure that it is protected with a gfci outlet.